neo-project/neo-dev-portal/tutorials/2026-02-12-neow3j-sdk-quickstart/index.md

 ## About

 Feel free to report any issues that might arise.
-Open an issue [here](https://github.com/neow3j/neow3j/issues/new/choose) to help us directly including it in our backlog.
+Open an issue in the [neow3j repository](https://github.com/neow3j/neow3j/issues/new/choose) to help us directly including it in our backlog.